JetBrains/amper/docs/Documentation.md

 ## Extensibility

-> Extensibility is not yet implemented in a Amper.
+> Extensibility is not yet implemented in the standalone version of Amper.
-> Meanwhile, you can use [Gradle interop](#gradle-interop) in a Gradle-based project to use Gradle plugins and write
+> Meanwhile, in Gradle-based projects you can use [Gradle interop](#gradle-interop), Gradle plugins, and write
 > custom tasks.

 The main design goal for Amper is simplicity and ease of use specifically for Kotlin and Kotlin Multiplatform.